Ever get a negative comment that sticks with you?

 Use the Negativity

-To smash through the problem and hit it head on.
+Smash through the negativity problem and hit it head on.
 Get angry (with the problem not the person slamming you) and use it as motivation to improve your songwriting.
 Improve your lyric choices, increase your vocabulary and write better rhymes.

 Defuse the Negativity